 With the exception of Scotland and the common land on Dartmoor, there is no legal right to camp in the uplands of England and Wales.
 Large areas of the National Parks are designated as open access land and although the 'right to roam' applies, there is no right to camp.
 All land is privately owned, and legally, camping requires permission from the landowner.

 However, there is a long tradition of wild camping in the mountains where it is usually impractical to obtain permission.
 It has been widely tolerated by land owners, providing it is undertaken responsibly.

-Camp 404 is all about introducing more people to wild camping and we emphasise the responsibilities that go with it.
-Wild campers rely on the tradition of goodwill and tolerance of land owners and we are totally committed to preserving and respecting those relationships and the environment we love.
+The aim of Camp 404 is to introduce more people to responsible wild camping.
+We rely on the tradition of goodwill and tolerance from land owners and we are totally committed to preserving and respecting those relationships and the environment we love.